Motorists Tips

 Getting On and Off the Bus

-• Always speak in a quite whisper on the bus so the driver will not be distracted.
+- Always speak in a quiet whisper on the bus so the driver will not be distracted.

-• Only get on and off the bus at your designated stop.
-If you need to get off the bus somewhere else, you will need to have a note from your parents.
+- Only get on and off the bus at your designated stop.
+If you need to get off the bus somewhere else, your parent or guardian needs to get approval from school or the transportation office.

 The Bus Driver